 The Trustee maintains a conflict management policy and a register of relevant interests and duties.

-If an issue has not been resolved to your satisfaction, or we take longer than 90 days to respond to your complaint, you can lodge a complaint with the Australian Financial Complaints Authority (AFCA).
+If an issue has not been resolved to your satisfaction, or we take longer than the relevant timeframes to resolve your complaint, you can take you complaint to the Australian Financial Complaints Authority (AFCA).

 You can contact AFCA at: